+Atorvastatin

-Atorvastatin: Coadministration of atorvastatin (10 mg daily) and azithromycin (500 mg daily) did not alter the plasma concentrations of atorvastatin (based on a HMG CoA-reductase-inhibition assay).
+Coadministration of atorvastatin (10 mg daily) and azithromycin (500 mg daily) did not alter the plasma concentrations of atorvastatin (based on a HMG CoA-reductase inhibition assay).
+However, post-marketing cases of rhabdomyolysis in patients receiving azithromycin with statins have been reported.

+Carbamazepine

-Carbamazepine: No significant effect on the plasma levels of carbamazepine or its active metabolite in patients receiving concomitant azithromycin.
+In a pharmacokinetic interaction study in healthy volunteers, no significant effect was observed on the plasma levels of carbamazepine or its active metabolite in patients receiving concomitant azithromycin.

+Cisapride

-Cisapride: Cisapride is metabolized in the liver by the enzyme CYP 3A4.
+Cisapride is metabolised in the liver by the enzyme CYP 3A4.
 Because macrolides inhibit this enzyme, concomitant administration of cisapride may cause the increase of QT interval prolongation, ventricular arrhythmias and torsades de pointes.

+Cimetidine

-Cimetidine: In a pharmacokinetic study investigating the effects of a single dose of cimetidine, given 2 hours before azithromycin, on the pharmacokinetics of azithromycin, no alteration of azithromycin pharmacokinetics was seen.
+In a pharmacokinetic study investigating the effects of a single dose of cimetidine, given 2 hours before azithromycin, on the pharmacokinetics of azithromycin, no alteration of azithromycin pharmacokinetics was seen.

+Coumarin-Type Oral Anticoagulants

-Coumarin-Type Oral Anticoagulants: Azithromycin did not alter the anticoagulant effect of a single 15-mg dose of warfarin.
-There have been potentiated anticoagulation subsequent to coadministration of azithromycin and coumarintype oral anticoagulants.
+In a pharmacokinetic interaction study, azithromycin did not alter the anticoagulant effect of a single 15 mg dose of warfarin administered to healthy volunteers.
+There have been reports received in the post-marketing period of potentiated anticoagulation subsequent to coadministration of azithromycin and coumarin type oral anticoagulants.
 Although a causal relationship has not been established, consideration should be given to the frequency of monitoring prothrombin time when azithromycin is used in patients receiving coumarin-type oral anticoagulants.